SamPandey001/Zero-Two-MD/README.md

 ### How to enable Zero-Two On your number
 -   First Open `Github Link Of Zero Two`
 -  Click on Fork Button upwards right corner
--  Click on deploy button and Fill `Config Vars` ,process may take upto 10 min
+-  Click on `Scan Qr` button down blew
+-  Open WhatsApp > Tap on three dot > Linked Devices >
 - `Open Heroku` > `choose app` > `Resources` > `Tap on Pencil` and `Turn on Dynos`
--  Wait 12 second and Tap on `Open App`
--  Scan Qr and your bot is working now
--  type -session and you'll get your session.sam.json file at your log number
--  Go in your forked repo tap on `Upload Files` and upload your session.sam.json
--  Connect Your app with GitHub and deploy branch and it's `Done`.
+-

 - `Thank me later.`